chrisluedtke/cy-automation-library/README.md

 )
 ```

-## Dependencies

-Two important dependencies are [Selenium](http://selenium-python.readthedocs.io/) and
-[selenium-requests](https://github.com/cryzed/Selenium-Requests) which are available via pip.
-The implementation of selenium in this repository expects you to use the Firefox browser with
-[gecko driver](https://github.com/mozilla/geckodriver/releases).
-This driver is provided here at `./geckodriver/geckodriver.exe`.
-If you don't trust this executable, you can replace it with the version provided [here](https://github.com/mozilla/geckodriver/releases).

 ## Contribute

 The easiest way to get started is to dive into the code, and when you find something that doesn't make sense, post an issue.
 If